therealMaPMaKeR/MMDiary/README.md

 MMDiary Project

 MMDiary is a secure personal information management application written in C++ using the Qt framework.
-It provides encrypted diary entries, task management, and password storage capabilities with a focus on privacy and security.

 Features